red-collar-official/flutter_kore/packages/umvvm/docs/view_model.md

 We also can listen to state changes with <b>updates</b> or <b>changes</b> methods.

-You also need to specify input type for view models.
+You also need to specify input widget type for view models.
 It is passed as generic argument.

 Input is always available via <b>input</b> field.